Bret Taylor: Career

-In 2003, Taylor was hired by Google as an associate product manager.
+In 2003, Taylor was hired by Marissa Mayer as an associate product manager intern at Google.
 He led the team working on features such as Search by Location and Google Local, which were predecessors to Google Maps.

-Taylor left Google in June 2007 to join venture capital firm Benchmark Capital as an entrepreneur-in-residence, where he and several other former Google employees founded the social network web site FriendFeed.
-Taylor was CEO of FriendFeed until August 2009, when the company was acquired by Facebook for an estimated $50 million.
+Taylor left Google in June 2007 to join venture capital firm Benchmark Capital as an entrepreneur-in-residence, where he and several former Google employees founded the social network web site FriendFeed.
+Taylor was CEO until August 2009, when it was acquired by Facebook Inc. (now known as Meta Platforms) for an estimated $50 million.
 The acquisition led to Facebook adopting the "Like" button from FriendFeed.
 After the acquisition, Taylor joined Facebook and became CTO in 2010.

 In 2012, Taylor left Facebook to found Quip, a competitor to Google Docs.
 Quip was acquired by Salesforce in 2016.
 That year, Twitter, Inc. announced Taylor's appointment to their board of directors.
-In 2021, he became chairman of Twitter.
-He remained in the position until the entire board of directors was dissolved following the acquisition of Twitter by Elon Musk in October 2022.
+In 2021, he became chairman of the company.
+He remained in the position until the entire board was dissolved following the acquisition of Twitter by Elon Musk in October 2022.

-In 2017, Taylor was named chief product officer at Salesforce.
-He was named president and chief operating officer at Salesforce two years later.
+In 2017, Taylor became chief product officer at Salesforce.
+He was named president and chief operating officer two years later.
 As COO, Taylor led Salesforce's acquisition of Slack Technologies, which closed in 2021.
 He also led the creation of a system dubbed Customer 360 at Salesforce and started an associate product manager program at the company.
 In November 2021, Taylor was named vice chair and co-CEO at Salesforce.
 On November 30, 2022, it was announced that Taylor would be stepping down as co-CEO and vice chair at Salesforce at the end of January 2023.
 In February 2023, he co-founded an enterprise-focused artificial intelligence (AI) startup, Sierra, along with former Google executive Clay Bavor.

-In November 2023, Taylor replaced Greg Brockman as the chairman of OpenAI when Sam Altman was briefly ousted and reinstated as CEO of the company by its board.
-He has also served on the board of Shopify since 2023.
+In November 2023, Taylor replaced Greg Brockman as chairman of OpenAI following the reconstitution of its board after Sam Altman was briefly ousted and reinstated as CEO.
+He has been on the board of Shopify since 2023.

+In November 2025, Forbes recognized Taylor as a billionaire, primarily due to his roughly 25% stake in Sierra, valued at $10 billion at the time.
+The following month, he acquired an approximately 1% non‑controlling minority ownership stake in the San Francisco 49ers.

 Personal life

 Taylor married Karen Padham in 2006, whom he met while working at Google.
 The couple has three children.
-His father, mother, and older sister also attended Stanford.
+Taylor has been called the Forrest Gump of Silicon Valley for his presence at numerous landmark moments.